nearform/nscale-docs/setup-guides/linux-setup-guide.md

 sudo npm i -g nscale
 ```

-This will provide an executable named `nscale` (standing for nscale Deployer),
+This will provide an executable named `nscale`
 which is the main tool for managing distrubuted systems deployment.

 We can test that the install was successful by attempting to run the executable: